roboticslab-uc3m/installation-guides/install-yarp.md

 Legacy documentation regarding YARP installations can be found at: [(Legacy) Install YARP](legacy-install-yarp.md)

-## Install Dependencies
+## Install YARP (Ubuntu 18.04)

-Some dependencies must be installed for compilation:
+Install Dependencies that must be installed for compilation:

 - [CMake >3.12](install-cmake.md)

-## Install YARP (Ubuntu)

-Installing YARP on Ubuntu is quite straightforward.
+Then, installing YARP on Ubuntu is quite straightforward.

 Note that you will be prompted for your password upon using `sudo` a couple of times.